timescale/docs/timescaledb/how-to-guides/time-buckets/index.md

 averages for a sensor reading over the last day.
 You can perform these rollups as needed or pre-calculate them in [continuous aggregates][caggs].

+This section explains how time bucketing works.
+For examples of the `time_bucket` function, see the section on [using time buckets][use-time-buckets].

 ## How time bucketing works
 Time bucketing groups data into time intervals.
 With `time_bucket`, the interval length can be any number of microseconds, milliseconds, seconds, minutes, hours,